| Understanding the white powderVisiting a cocaine factory in the Sierra Nevada of Colombia

 that this is one of the places where a key ingredient is produced

+in the international drug trade.
 Alfredo is a 50 year old farmer living in the Sierra

 Nevada of Colombia.
 With his wife and four children, Alfredo works